 Wavell appointed a special committee to report on the readiness for war of British and Indian infantry battalions in India, and to make recommendations for improvement.
 A new command set-up was created.
 Wavell was promoted to Viceroy of India to look after the civil side and to see that the population would support its armed forces.
 General Sir Claude Auchinleck was summoned from the Middle East to be commander-in-chief in India and to make the Indian sub-continent into an efficient administrative and training base from which the fighting forces could draw their strength.
-Eventually Auchinleck created a self-confident new model Indian Army which became one of the best fighting machines in the world by 1945.
-Vice Admiral Lord Louis Mountbatten, who had previously been head of Combined Operations in the UK, was put in command of all the fighting forces in South-East Asia with his headquarters in Ceylon.
+Eventually Auchinleck created a self-confident new model Indian Army which had become one of the best fighting machines in the world by 1945.
+Vice Admiral the Lord Louis Mountbatten, who had previously been head of Combined Operations in the UK, was put in command of all the fighting forces in South-East Asia with his headquarters in Ceylon.

 Brigades were now to be formed of one British, one Indian and one Gurkha battalion.
 Considerably greater reliance was to be placed on the Gurkhas, who had been represented by only one battalion in the Arakan debacle.